TytheITGuy/azure-network-protocols/README.md

 <h2>Description</h2>
 In this project I create an Azure VM (Virtual Machine) where I download, install, and use a free VPN (Virtual Private Network) called ProtonVPN. <br />
 <br />
-VPNs (Virtual Private Networks) allow you to connect to a network through encrypted tunnels, enhancing security.
-Two commons ways VPNs are used are, for companies to allow for remote work, and accessing different content that otherwise would be unavailable without a VPN.
+VPNs (Virtual Private Networks) create encrypted tunnels for secure network connections.
+They are commonly used by companies to enable remote work and by individuals to access restricted content.
 <br/>